x9t9/local-tortois-svn2git/README.md

 - SVN
 -- **Client**
+If you are reading this , than I assume you already have an SVN client, and even assume you already have tortoise .

-If you do not already have svn client , than install one of your choice [  The most basic ` Tortoise SVN` for win] -- **Server** you will need to install some kind of server to serve the SVN files .
+But it case I am wrong , and If you do not already have svn client , than install one of your choice [  The most basic ` Tortoise SVN` for win] https://sourceforge.net/projects/tortoisesvn/?source=typ_redirect
+-- **Server**
+you will need to install some kind of server to serve the SVN files .
 I have used the simple `svnserve.exe` found inside the Tortoise install dir ( at `./bin`)